mochi/mochikit/doc/rst/MochiKit/Color.rst

     Convert num to a zero padded hexadecimal digit for use in a hexadecimal color string.
 Num should be an integer between ``0`` and ``255``.

+    :mochiref:`toColorPart` is not exported by default when using JSAN.

     *Availability*:
         Available in MochiKit 1.3.1+